The Work 101 with Todd

 I've been in The Work since 1997, have taken The School multiple times and staffed schools internationally.
 I love how inspired I’ve felt.
 I would take this course again for the purity of the experience.

 Byron Katie's books and videos are inspiring but I also found them daunting.
 Todd's courses (The Work 101 and Inquiry Circle prep) made TW accessible to me.
 I learnt how to really connect while doing TW.
 I found my own rhythm of internal investigation and compassion and have continued this everyday since.
 Todd is very hands on providing support and guidance whenever you need.
 He is there to help you find peace.
 I would thoroughly recommend his courses.

 Next Upcoming Course: Jan 13 – Mar 17, 2019

-If you would like me to let you know of other upcoming course dates when they come out, please
+If you would like me to let you know of other upcoming course dates when they come out, please contact me.

-	contact me.

-	- Sun, Sep 2: Zoom welcome call for 30 minutes at 11 AM Pacific Time (If you can’t make it, it will
+- Sun, Jan 13:One-hour Zoom welcome call at 10 AM Pacific Time (If you can’t make it, it will be recorded)

-	be recorded)

 - Mondays: 60-min homework assignment on the forum

 - Tuesdays: 60-min homework assignment on the forum